 Bequests are the most popular form of planned giving.
 A donor names an already existing fund or a new fund at the Chester County Community Foundation to receive a percentage, dollar amount or the remainder of a donor’s estate.
 Bequests enable donors to reduce estate taxes while supporting the community.

-Gifts of Retirement Assets
+- Gifts of Retirement Assets

 Retirement plans are considered “income in respect of a decedent” at your death: assets that would have been taxable to you if you had lived.
-You can help preserve the funds you have saved for retirement by leaving more heavily taxed retirement assets to the Community Foundation, and leaving more favorably taxed assets in your estate to your heirs.
+You can help preserve the funds you have saved for retirement by leaving more heavily taxed retirement assets to a current fund or new fund at the Community Foundation, and leaving more favorably taxed assets in your estate to your heirs. - Gifts of Life Insurance

-Gifts of Real Estate
+- Gifts of Real Estate

 A donor may give appreciated real property to a fund at the Chester County Community Foundation.
 The donor continues to retain the use of the property during their lifetime.
 For the year the gift is made, it is considered a charitable contribution.
 This may result in a substantial charitable income tax deduction.
 After the tenancy terminates, the Community Foundation becomes the owner of the property.
-When property is sold, the proceeds are added to the designated endowed fund at the Community Foundation.
+When property is sold, the proceeds are added to the designated endowed fund at the Community Foundation. - Charitable Lead Trusts

 Charitable Lead Trusts allow donors to provide income to a fund at the Community Foundation for a specified number of years.
 The remainder is then returned to the donor or their named beneficiaries.
-Benefits may include the transfer of assets to others with a minimum of estate, gift and income taxes.
+Benefits may include the transfer of assets to others with a minimum of estate, gift and income taxes. - Charitable Remainder Trusts

 A donor transfers cash or equities irrevocably to a trust.
 When no longer needed by the donor, the remainder goes to a fund at the Community Foundation, as designated by the donor.